Introduction

 The installer will guide you:

-r(Resize an existing partition to make space for a new OS)Choose Partition Space: Decide space allocated for Linux (Recommended at least 80 GB)
+r(Resize an existing partition to make space for a new OS)Choose Partition Size: Decide space for Linux (Recommended at least 80 GB)

 Tip